 2. Docs on getting your app featured on the Shopify App Store

-Getting featured on the Shopify App Store is a fantastic way to gain exposure to thousands of new merchants, who might not otherwise know about your app.
-To help you learn more about the two areas where you can be featured in the app store — the hero carousel and New and Noteworthy section — we’ve created documentation on getting your app featured on the app store.
+Getting featured on the Shopify App Store is a fantastic way to gain exposure to thousands of new merchants who might not otherwise know about your app.
+To help you learn more about being featured, please be sure to check out our resource on getting your app featured on the app store.
+This document will outline the specific requirements that must be met in order for your app to be considered.

 Pro Tip: One easy way to get noticed by merchants is through your featured app banner.
 A great banner creates brand awareness, is eye-catching, and unique to your brand.